microsoftgraph/python-sample-pagination/README.md

 ### What if @odata.nextLink is missing?

-Some Graph APIs return all of the requested entities by default, and in that case the ```@odata.nextLink``` element is not provided.
-The absense of this element tells you that the ```value``` element contains all entities in a single page.
+In some cases, Graph APIs return all of the requested entities in a single response, and in that case the `@odata.nextLink` element is missing from the response.
+This may also occur when you have received the last page of data.
+The absence of this property tells you that there are no more pages of data available in the collection.

 For example, if there are less than 250 items in your OneDrive root folder, you will see this JSON response when you request all of the [DriveItems](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/driveitem) in the folder by doing a GET to the ```https://graph.microsoft.com/v1.0/me/drive/root/children``` endpoint: